vedh-sonawane/prompt_deck/README.md

-Slidetech — AI Presentation Generator
+PromptDeck — AI Presentation Generator

 Transform any idea into a stunning, professional presentation in seconds using the power of AI.

 🚀 Overview
-Slidetech is a full-stack AI-powered presentation generator that creates beautiful, professional Google Slides decks from a single text prompt.
-Simply describe what you want, and Slidetech handles everything — from generating the content and choosing the perfect color theme, to fetching real images and building the slides directly in your Google account.
+PromptDeck is a full-stack AI-powered presentation generator that creates beautiful, professional Google Slides decks from a single text prompt.
+Simply describe what you want, and PromptDeck handles everything — from generating the content and choosing the perfect color theme, to fetching real images and building the slides directly in your Google account.
-Whether you're creating a business pitch deck, a history lesson, a science report, or a quarterly review, Slidetech produces polished, visually rich presentations that rival professionally designed templates.
+Whether you're creating a business pitch deck, a history lesson, a science report, or a quarterly review, PromptDeck produces polished, visually rich presentations that rival professionally designed templates.

 ✨ Features